eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 5.1.1 PID format and associated requirements

 ##### 5.1.1.1	Principles for the PID set
-This chapter proposes the definition of the PID set and discusses further specification, data minimization and identifiers.
+This Chapter proposes the definition of the PID set and discusses further specification, data minimization and identifiers.
 The dataset proposed herein is constructed based on the following principles: